Fenyx4/ultima-IV-trinity/index.md

   * New, powerful Artifacts
   * New Shrines (Oracles)
   * 2nd levels for all Towns
+  * Multi-level Castles
+  * New magic system
+  * New tiles/sprites
+  * New mounts
   * Many other small additions

 ### Other Highlights